 Victor Auraspeed 90K

 Many of the top badminton players love using a badminton racket which has a head that’s heavy.
-The Victor Auraspeed 90K is a head-light racket which might not be the best-looking badminton rackets around but still solves a purpose for some advanced players.
+The Victor Auraspeed 90K is a head-light racket which might not be the best-looking badminton rackets around but still solves a purpose for some professional players.

 Looks aside, the Victor Auraspeed 90K is one of those rare head-light rackets that has a very easy hitting feel to it.
 The head-light racket allows for better control and an easy change from defensive play to getting back into an attacking mode.